tootsie60/madeindreams/README.md

 http://idecentralize.eth.link
 ```
 A decentralized App built on the Ethereum Network.
-Curently deployed on the rinkeby testnet, Contact me on discord to add you own ERC20 to my DEX
+Curently deployed on the rinkeby testnet, Contact me on discord to add you own ERC20 to my DEX.
 Staking is now live.
 Currently working on NFTs.
 The app is on the *Inter Planetary File System*.
 ```